wangc86/mosquitto/readme_hw3.md

 Note that the plot of exponential distribution will change each time you run the script, because each time its random number generator will use a different seed.

 Also, make sure to choose the range of x-axis and/or y-axis to help clarify your comparison.
 For example, notice that in the c.d.f. figure above I purposefully set the x-axis the same across two results; otherwise, it may not be obvious that the two curves have similar trend.
 It is easy to set the range of either axis.
 See lines 14 and 15 in file cdf-n1.py for example.

+Finally, remember to update the caption of the figure by the correct N.